mattijn/topojson/README.md

 _[Ready for Beta Users!
 With other words: break it, but please report it]_
 #

-_TopoJSON_ encodes geographic data structures into a shared topology.
-This repository describes the development of a **Python** implementation of this TopoJSON format.
+_Topojson_ encodes geographic data structures into a shared topology.
+This repository describes the development of a **Python** implementation of the TopoJSON format.

 ## Usage